Folk songs of Lithuania: Sutartinės

 Sutartinės are a localized phenomenon, found in the northeastern and eastern parts of Lithuania.
-They were sung by women, but men performed instrumental versions on the kanklės (Baltic psaltery), on horns, and on the skudučiai, a form of panpipes usually played by a group, as well as wooden trumpets (ragai and dandytės).
+They were sung by women, but men performed instrumental versions on the kanklės (Baltic psaltery), horns, and the skudučiai, a form of panpipes usually played by a group, as well as wooden trumpets (like ragai and dandytės).
 The rich and thematically varied poetry of the sutartinės attests to their importance in the social fabric.
 Sutartinės were sung at festivals, gatherings, weddings, and while performing various chores.
 The poetic language is not complex, but it is very visual, expressive, and sonorous.
 The rhythms are clear and accented.
 Dance sutartinės are humorous and spirited, despite the fact that the movements of the dance are quite reserved and slow.
-One of the most important characteristics of the sutartinės is the wide variety of lexical vocables used in the refrains ("sodauto, lylio, ratilio, tonarilio, dauno, kadujo, čiūto", etc.).
+One of the most important characteristics of the sutartinės is the wide variety of lexical vocables used in the refrains (like "sodauto", "lylio", "ratilio", "tonarilio", "dauno", "kadujo" and "čiūto").

-Sutartinės have almost become extinct as a genre among the population, but the tradition is fostered by many Lithuanian folklore ensembles, who take great pleasure in keeping them alive.
+Sutartinės have almost become extinct as a genre among the general population, but the tradition is fostered by many Lithuanian folklore ensembles, who take great pleasure in keeping them alive.

 Lithuanian laments

 Lithuanian laments (raudos; singular: rauda) are one of the oldest forms of musical poetry related to funeral customs.
 The first written sources about Lithuanian funeral customs date to the 9th century.
-Johan Maletius is purported to have written down the first lament in 1551 in a combination of Belarus and Lithuanian languages.
-The first known example of a lament in the Lithuanian language can be found in a travel diary by J. A. Brand.
-The development of laments is no different from that of other genres: emerging as part the phenomena of everyday life, they evolve and endure until they vanish when circumstances change.
-In the 19th and 20th centuries laments grew to resemble songs.
+Johan Maletius is purported to have written down the first lament in 1551, in a combination of the Belarusian and Lithuanian languages.
+The first known example of a lament solely in the Lithuanian language can be found in a travel diary by J. A. Brand.
+The development of laments is no different from that of other genres: emerging as part the phenomena of everyday life, they evolved and endured until they vanished when circumstances changed.
+In the 19th and 20th centuries, laments grew to resemble songs.

-Two types of laments could be found throughout most of Lithuania.
+Two types of laments can be found throughout most of Lithuania.
 Laidotuvių raudos (funeral laments) are musical forms sung at funerals.
 Vestuvių raudos (wedding laments) are sung by the bride at her wedding.

 Many laments reflect the ancient Lithuanian world outlook, and a unique perspective on the afterlife.
 Laments often depict the world of the souls, where loved ones abide.
 The anthropomorphizing of trees is another ancient belief found in the texts of laments.

 Laments are highly improvisatory, yet the improvisations remain within the bounds of established tradition and poetics.
 "Professional" lamenters, hired to sing at funerals, displayed great skill in impelling their listeners to tears.
 Their lamentations were performed for pay: cloth, gloves, bacon, a meal or the like.
 Young women preparing for marriage would go to them for tutelage.

 Lamenting at funerals can still be heard in eastern and southern Lithuania, where this tradition has been particularly strong.